andrewstephens75/HttpDownloader/README.md

 Rationale
 =========

 As written, this class is only designed to perform simple GETs in the safest way possible.
-Extending it would not be hard but I decided to cover the most common case comprehensively rather than provide a massive kitchen sink soltuion.
+Extending it would not be hard but I decided to cover the most common case comprehensively rather than provide a massive kitchen sink solution.

 Exceptions
 ----------